From the Wedding Aisle to the Commencement Stage: Couple Earns M.Ed. Hand-in-Hand

 Kreig杏吧专区檚 Story

-杏吧专区淭he thing about working offshore is that you just have a lot of time to yourself when you杏吧专区檙e not working,杏吧专区 he says. 杏吧专区淭he only thing I could ever think about was how I loved learning, how I loved helping, how I loved teaching.杏吧专区
+杏吧专区淭he thing about working offshore is, you have a lot of time to yourself when you杏吧专区檙e not working,杏吧专区 he says. 杏吧专区淭he only thing I could think about was how I loved learning, loved helping, loved teaching.杏吧专区

-When he returned from offshore, he used that passion for helping others to start a career in the fitness industry, working as a fitness instructor for many years and earning an M.S. in Exercise Science from California 杏吧专区 of Pennsylvania in 2016.
+When he returned from offshore, he used that passion for helping others to start a career in the fitness industry.
+Earning an M.S. in Exercise Science from California 杏吧专区 of Pennsylvania in 2016, he was a fitness instructor for years.

-杏吧专区淓very career or personal assessment I took came back showing that I should be a teacher or coach of some kind,杏吧专区 he says. 杏吧专区淭hat made me think about when I was in school.
+杏吧专区淓very career assessment I took came back saying I should be a teacher or coach of some kind,杏吧专区 he says. 杏吧专区淭hat made me think about when I was in school.
 Those were my best moments.
 I did some reflecting, I went to some local schools and school boards, and I found an alternative certification program.杏吧专区

 Eventually, Kreig put in his two-week notice at the fitness center where he worked.
 His last day was a Friday, and the next Monday, he was in the classroom teaching science.